The libraries, the Querini family, lion, lionesses

 The Querini Stampalia Foundation

-In 1869, Count Giovanni Maria Stampalia left as heir to his movable and immovable property, rights, shares, and reasons wherever they existed a scientific foundation under the name of the “Querini” foundation.
-He wanted the Library, the Gallery, the Medal Collection, and the art objects in his Palace to become public property.
+In 1869, Count Giovanni Maria Stampalia bequeathed his movable and immovable property, rights, shares, and assets to a scientific foundation under the name of the Querini Foundation.
+His vision was for the Library, Gallery, Medal Collection, and the art objects in his palace to become public property.

-The Querini Stampalia Foundation includes museum spaces; it is a house-museum with eighteenth-century furnishings and an amazing art collection, a space for temporary exhibitions, the garden and ground floor organized by Carlo Scarpa in the fifties with interventions by Valeriano Pastor and Mario Botta and the Intesa Sanpaolo collection.
-These last parts can be visited on the normal museum route.
+The Querini Stampalia Foundation comprises museum spaces, functioning as a house-museum with eighteenth-century furnishings and an extraordinary art collection.
+It also hosts temporary exhibitions, along with a garden and ground floor redesigned in the 1950s by Carlo Scarpa, with further interventions by Valeriano Pastor and Mario Botta, as well as featuring the Intesa Sanpaolo collection.

 Who was Angelo Maria Querini?